ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 * enable OEM unlocking in the developer options,
 * then, in the bootloader, long-press the volume up button to enter the screen that allows you to permanently unlock the bootloader.

-To ensure Knox Guard (KG) status is set to checking, make sure the device is connected to the internet, e.g., via WiFi.
+To ensure Knox Guard (KG) status is set to checking, make sure your Android device is connected to the internet, e.g., via WiFi.

 The rest is easy.